lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 (a,3)
 ```

-#### server mode (in real projects)
+#### server mode (in product environment)

 Steps: (use Kafka terminal in local mode, do not duplicate here)

 1, 2, 3, 4, 5 are the same as local mode.
 6. In terminal C, pack the spark project using maven, under the spark project directory, `mvn clean package -DskipTests` (skip test).
 Then the .jar file will be created under "target" folder.
 7. Run the .jar file using spark-submit.
-(Need network to download packages, but in real projects, network will not be available.
+(Need network to download packages, but in product environment, network will not be available.
 So you should use `--jars` instead of `--packages`.)

 ```
 spark-submit \